 - CMHC Mortgage Payment Deferrals and other mortgage tools – available immediately.
 Contact Canada Mortgage and Housing Corporation for more information

 - Canada Emergency Commercial Rent Assistance (CECRA) for small businesses – The program will provide forgivable loans to qualifying commercial property owners to cover 50 percent of three monthly rent payments that are payable by eligible small business tenants who are experiencing hardship during April, May and June.
 The loans will be forgiven if the mortgaged property owner agrees to reduce the eligible small business tenants’ rent by at least 75 percent for the three corresponding months under a rent forgiveness agreement, which will include a term not to evict the tenant while the agreement is in place.
 The small business tenant would cover the remainder, up to 25 percent of the rent.
 Impacted businesses are businesses paying less than $50,000 per month in rent and who have temporarily ceased operations or have experienced at least a 70 percent drop in pre-COVID-19 revenues.
 This support will also be available to non-profit and charitable organizations.
 Deadline to apply is August 31, 2020.
-Stay tuned for information on how to apply or register here to be informed when more information becomes available.
+Applications are now open – apply here.

 - COVID-19 Support for culture, heritage and sport sectors

 - British Columbia – Support for individuals and businesses in BC